CoconutMacaroon/raytracer-cuda/README.md

 ## System Requirements

 * NVIDIA GPU that supports CUDA - I suggest Pascal (GTX 10xx) or newer, but the 9xx series will most likely work.
 I got around 40 FPS on a GTX 1050 at 1024x1024.
 * Linux distro - I tested on Arch Linux with the proprietary NVIDA drivers (`nvidia-dkms` for me), but other distros should work fine too.
 The required dependencies for compiling will vary based on your distro, so I will not list the packages here.
 However, expect to need MESA/OpenGL, GLUT, the NVIDIA CUDA toolkit, the NVIDIA proprietary drives, and a C++ compiler (I suggest `g++`, but Clang might work too).
-You will also need the `freetype2` library.
 Other packages may be required as well.

   For a number of reasons, this is not setup to run on Windows and will almost certainly need modifications to work on Windows.
 I have not tested WSL2 and I suggest a full distro, but WSL2 may or may not work.